 Remote medical services benefit more suburban, rural residents

+Doctors discuss the condition of a patient in an electrocardiogram remote diagnosis center of the First People's Hospital of Jianghan District in Wuhan, central China's Hubei Province, May 26, 2023.
+(Xinhua/Yu Pei)

-WUHAN, May 31 (Xinhua) -- Last month, Qin Qicheng suddenly felt something wrong with his chest.
+WUHAN, June 1 (Xinhua) -- In April, Qin Qicheng suddenly felt something wrong with his chest.
 He went to the nearest healthcare center for an electrocardiographic examination.
 The test results were sent to a higher-level hospital, where a doctor promptly reviewed his situation and gave a diagnosis within minutes.

 The 72-year-old resident in Jiangxia District, a suburb of Wuhan City, capital of central China's Hubei Province, was diagnosed with an acute anterior myocardial infarction.
 The higher-level hospital wasted no time in responding to the situation.